 - Avalanche transceiver – digital transceiver with a triple antenna

-- Collapsible Avalanche Probe – either aluminum or carbon fiber and a minimum of 240cm in length
+- Collapsible Avalanche Probe – either aluminum or carbon fibre and a minimum of 240cm in length

 - Avalanche Shovel – metal blades only designed for companion rescue